nltp-ashes/Western-Goods/README.md

 >    - Added loot factor settings : one for coprse loot and one for trader loot;
 >    - Added an option to have more guided tasks;
 >    - Added a debug mode that prints information in the console/log to make troubleshooting easier;
+>    - Added a compatibility section, where you can enable patches when WG is unable to autonomously detect the other conflicting addon;
 >    - Moved addon removal into a check box in MCM;
 > • New items :
 >    - Added a new tech item : a BIC lighter, usable to light cigarettes and campfires;